 Faculty expertise and budget are two additional factors that impact curricular scheduling.
 Limitations in funds can limit the number of sections offered in any specific activity.
 Budget can serve to restrict curricular options.
 Certainly, we have been strongly advised to keep our load above 600.
-Because of changes related to repeatability and HBA hours, we have had to cut sections to maintain that load.
+Because of changes related to repeatability and HBA hours, coupled with a district wide declining enrollment environment, we have had to cut sections to maintain that load.
 Also, lack of faculty expertise, can impact the ability to offer curriculum.
 For example, we had an excellent Tai Chi teacher for several semesters.
 When she left, it proved impossible to find a suitable replacement who met minimum qualifications.
 Therefore, we don't offer Tai Chi anymore.